 This register—one of quiet, methodical intensity—comes somewhat naturally to Sandler.
 Since joining Woodberry, she explains, she's imposed order on what was a somewhat errant operation.

-“I’m very organised,” she tells me.
+“I’m very organized,” she tells me.
 “I’m strict about following these rules that are set for us.
-Spike and Corey have always been compliant, but I don’t think they’ve always realised how compliant they had to be in order to legally run a food-processing facility up to the highest standards.
+Spike and Corey have always been compliant, but I don’t think they’ve always realized how compliant they had to be in order to legally run a food-processing facility up to the highest standards.
 I think my ability to explain why we need to think about everything a little bit more thoroughly before we pull the trigger was something that I brought to the table.”

 The two had, without Sandler, been used to executing projects as quickly as they could after conception.
 Sandler has taught them to slow down.
 Still, she's quick to credit Polyoka and Gjerde with deepening her understanding of preserving and its many possibilities.

 “The biggest thing they’ve taught me is probably how to take seasonality to a new level and focusing in on what’s at hand,” she explains.
-“Figuring out flavour combinations and techniques and methods based on the availability of products.”
+“Figuring out flavor combinations and techniques and methods based on the availability of products.”

 Polyoka makes two cocktails to start: The first is a mingle of rum, vinegar, and ginger bitters filled with ground cherry preserves (which they make on-site by cooking the ground cherries with verjus, sugar, and manganji peppers).